arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 For users working with the Portenta H7 or Portenta C33, the following simple examples can be used to test the CAN bus protocol's capabilities.

 The CAN interface on the Portenta Max Carrier must be enabled before using it.
-To do it, turning an specific pin to `LOW` is neccessary:
+To do it, turning an specific pin to `LOW` is necessary:

 __For the Portenta H7__:
 ```arduino